AI-Hypercomputer/maxtext/README.md

 ## Getting Started: Production Jobs On Multiple Slices

 The workflow using `multihost_job.py` is optimized for long running experiments, providing resiliency against hardware failure and avoiding long running ssh connections.
 Its latency is much higher than `multihost_runner.py` because it needs to provision new capacity each time.
 The `multihost_job.py` script ends once the request to create the TPUs is issued.
-Currently logs are written to GCS at the end of the job, but we soon to plan move to gcloud logging to allow monitoring of the job.
+Logs are written both to gcloud in real time and also sent to GCS at the end of the job.

 The `multihost_job.py` script:

 * Copies your code to your GCS bucket
 * Spins up specified TPU VM(s) via CQR
 * Directs the TPU's to download then run that code.
 Because this logic is within the CQR's startup script, if there hardware is interrupted, the job will be rescheduled and resumed.
-* Logs locally to each worker TPU, sending these logs to GCS at the job end
+* Logs to gcloud, and additionally sends the logs to GCS at the job end
 * Delete the TPUs at the end of the job.

 1. Choose a directory on your runner machine to develop and clone MaxText into.
 The runner machine can